swilliams/swilliams.github.io/source/_posts/2014-11-25-my-new-podcast.markdown

   <a href="http://fronttoback.co"><img alt="Front to Back art" src="/images/assets/f2b-art.png" /></a>
 </figure>

 I'm co-hosting it along with my Internet friends [Jeff](http://jeffmueller.net) and [Sam](http://samdavies.me).
-Right now we are aiming for every other week to record.
+Right now we are aiming to record every other week.
 The first episode is a shade over half an hour, which seems like a pretty good duration to me.

 It's gonna be a learning experience too.
 Going into this, none of us had ever recorded a podcast.
 I've already learned more than I expected about production and audio editing.
 Watch this space because I'm going to write about it too.
 We're going to make a bunch of mistakes, but I think we have something here.